mmmads/BAM_ABS/README.md

 BAM_ABS is a tool which simulates a Bayesian model that computes the posterior probability of mapping a multiread to each candidate genomic location, taking advantage of uniquely aligned reads.
 The inputs of this tool are a set of ambiguously mapped reads and a set of uniquely mapped reads from Bismark tool; and the output is the most probable genomic locations for those ambiguously mapped reads.
 The most probable genomic location is the location which has the highest calculated probability.

 ####System Requirement
 This software package has been tested on Ubuntu 14.04 LTS.
-To run this program, user needs to have samtools, perl, bedtools, and g++ installed on his/her Linux/UNIX system.
+To run this program, user needs to have samtools, perl, bedtools, and g++ compiler installed on his/her Linux/UNIX system.
 This program has been tested using g++ 4.8.4.

 ####Compilation
 If you receive BAM_ABS as a compressed file, first decompress it.
 Then use the following commands to create the executable file: